top of page

 SDRC Documentation: Please request that your IPP and "CDER" (Client Development Evaluation Report) be sent to: Pathfinder@BeaconsNorthCounty.com

-For Self Determination Applicants: Individuals in the Self-Determination program will need to discuss inclusion of this workshop with the applicant's independent facilitator and SDRC service coordinator as the team will need to make sure sufficient funding is in place to cover the costs of the workshop.
+Individuals in the Self-Determination program will need to discuss inclusion of this workshop with the applicant's independent facilitator and SDRC service coordinator as the team will need to make sure sufficient funding is in place to cover the costs of the workshop.
 Spring and Fall workshops require coverage of at least 240 hours.
+(Funding for summer hours are dependent on what workshops the trainee wants to take and how much funding in the spending plan is available).

-3. Screening/Intake Meeting:
+4. Screening/Intake Meeting:

 After the applicant's IPP and CDER have been received, our Pathfinder team will contact the applicant and a member of the applicant's support team to set up an intake meeting to make sure the workshop supports the applicant's IPP goals, the applicant meets the entrance criteria set forth in the application, and the applicant is interested in the employment goal of the workshop.